SCHOOLOFCOREAI

 AI Developer Course

-You want a safer build-first entry into AI and still need stronger grounding in architecture, RAG, APIs, and real product implementation.
+You want a build-first entry into AI with practical grounding in APIs, RAG, backend services, assistants, product workflows, and deployment.

 Best fit when